 That’s why predictive maintenance became a vital solution that will help save an enormous amount of money.
 Complex AI algorithms like neural networks and Machine Learning are generating trustworthy predictions regarding the status of assets and machinery.
 The Remaining Useful Life (RUL) of equipment becomes significantly longer.
 If something needs to be repaired or replaced, technicians will know beforehand and even will know which methods to use to fix the issue.

 Better Product Development

 Generative design is the method that allows putting a detailed brief created by humans into an AI algorithm.
 The information in the brief can contain different parameters like available production resources, budget, and time.
 The algorithm examines all possible variations and generates a few optimal solutions.
 This set of solutions can be evaluated by pre-trained deep learning models, which can add more insights and pick certain options.
 You can go through this process as many times as you want to settle on the perfect one.
 Artificial Intelligence is completely objective without any unproven assumptions unlike humans can have.

 In the modern world of short deadlines and the increased level of complexity of products, it becomes even harder to meet the highest standards and regulations in terms of quality.
 Customers expect impeccable products.
 Also, product defects can cause recalls, which massively damages the reputation of the company and its brand.
 AI can alert companies to problems in the production line that can result in quality issues.
 These faults could be major or subtle, but they all influence the overall level of production and could be eliminated in the early stages.

 Machine vision, for example, is an AI solution that uses high-resolution cameras to monitor defects way better than a human can.
-It could be combined with a Cloud-based data processing framework which generates an automatic response.
+It could be combined with a Cloud-based data processing framework that generates an automatic response.
 Also, manufacturers can obtain data on the performance of their products when they hit the market to make better strategic decisions in the future.